Who would have thought that one of the hot topics of today would be defensive stocks and high-quality investing?

 Over the period studied, they found that companies with lower debts, higher profitability, more consistent profits and a less volatile share price tended to generate higher returns in the long run.

 Defensive value investors prefer to get rich slowly but surely

-One reason for this mispricing and subsequent outperformance of lower risk, higher quality companies is that they do not offer the opportunity of getting rich quickly.
+One reason for this mispricing and subsequent outperformance of lower-risk, higher-quality companies is that they do not offer the opportunity to get rich quickly.